canal-paris-credit-hugodominguez-lebonbon

 Friday, June 20

-This Friday – the eve of the Music Festival –DJ Pee .Wee, the groovy (and a little groggy) alter ego of Anderson .Paak.
-A California star with multiple Grammy Awards and the funky half of the duo Silk Sonic with Bruno Mars, this artist swaps his drumsticks for turntables and delivers a super soulful DJ set, mixing funk, hip-hop, and West Coast vibes.
-It's going to be a sun-soaked evening, led by one of the most flamboyant musicians of his generation.
-In short, on June 20, we dance Cali-style or we don't dance at all!
+This Friday – the eve of the Music Festival – we’re heating things up and getting ready to groove at Wanderlust, which is hosting a star: DJ Pee .Wee, the groovy (and a bit groggy) alter ego of Anderson .Paak.
+A California superstar with multiple Grammy Awards and the funky half of the duo Silk Sonic with Bruno Mars, he’s trading his drumsticks for turntables and delivering a super soulful DJ set, blending funk, hip-hop, and West Coast vibes.
+It’s going to be a sunny evening, run by one of the most vibrant musicians of his generation.
+In short, on June 20, we dance Cali-style or we don’t dance at all.

 Dj Pee .Wee